 Enter your loan information to calculate how much you could pay

 With a $ loan, you will pay $ monthly and a total of $ in interest over the life of your loan.
 You will pay a total of $ over the life of the loan.

 Compare rates without affecting your credit score.
 100% free!

 Consumer complaints and reviews

-Anecdotal evidence from a number of forums points to unwanted spam and persistent phone calls from potential lenders as the biggest concerns.
+- Unwanted spam and persistent phone calls from potential lenders: This seems to be the biggest concern from consumers.
 Note that the calls are not from LendingTree itself, but directly from its funding sources.
 Nevertheless, it could be held as a negative against LendingTree that it apparently does not police or restrict the marketing behavior of its lenders.

 Is LendingTree a good choice?

 In all fairness, LendingTree has been able to survive for almost 20 years with a minimum of controversy.
-If you are looking for one-stop shopping for loans or credit and have a decent or better credit score, LendingTree appears to be a convenient way to receive multiple bids from lenders.
+If you’re looking for one-stop shopping for loans or credit and have a decent or better credit score, LendingTree appears to be a convenient way to receive multiple bids from lenders.

 In the end, LendingTree is a useful service that allows you to conveniently compare rates from competing lenders, thereby boosting your chances of finding the best possible deal for your situation.

 With Credible, you can see your actual rates from our partner mortgage lenders in the table below in three minutes.
 And unlike LendingTree, once you choose the option you like most, Credible can take you all the way from origination to closing your loan.